 Additionally, the DoD has a 24-hour hotline at 1-800-342-9647 for geographically separated military personnel.
 Military members who access the DoD hotline will be referred to the nearest Sexual Assault Response Coordinator's office for assistance.

-If you or someone you know has been sexually assault and you need assistance, please follow these guidelines:
+If you or someone you know has been sexually assaulted and you need assistance, please follow these guidelines:

 You don't have to be alone!

-Restricted Reporting Option - gives a victim time and opportunity to get information about available services and fully explore his or her rights, so he or she can make an informed decision without the pressure of an investigation or any legal process.
-Once a victim becomes fully informed about the services available they can choose to convert the restricted report to an unrestricted report.
+Restricted Reporting Option - gives a victim time and opportunity to get information about available services and fully explore their rights so they can make an informed decision without the pressure of an investigation or any legal process.
+Once a victim becomes fully informed about the services available, they can choose to convert the restricted report to an unrestricted report.
 Access to legal counsel is also available.

-Restricted Reporting is available for Active Duty Military and their dependents (spouses and children 18 years old and up), Department of Defense civilians, Guard and Reserve.
+Restricted Reporting is available for active duty military and their dependents (spouses and children 18 years old and up), Department of Defense civilians, and Guard and Reserve.

-Unrestricted Reporting Option - Any report of a sexual assault made through normal reporting channels, including the victim's chain of command, law enforcement, and the AFOSI or other criminal investigative service is considered an unrestricted report.
-Details of the allegation will be provided only to those personnel who have a legitimate need to know.
-Access to legal counsel is also available
+Unrestricted Reporting Option - Any report of a sexual assault made through normal reporting channels, including the victim's chain of command, law enforcement, and the AFOSI or other criminal investigative service, is considered an unrestricted report.
+Details of the allegation will be provided only to personnel with a legitimate need to know.
+Access to legal counsel is also available.

-Unrestricted Reporting is available for Active Duty Military and their dependents (spouses and children 18 years old and up), Department of Defense civilians, Guard and Reserve.
+Unrestricted reporting is available for active duty military and their dependents (spouses and children 18 years old and up), Department of Defense civilians, and Guard and Reserve.

-Victim advocates are active duty military personnel and DoD civilian employees selected by the SARC and who have completed a 40-hour training course.
+Victim advocates are DoD civilian employees selected by the SARC who have completed a 40-hour training course.

 Responsibilities include: